A robot reaching for a Notion logo, representing Notion automations.

 How to build Notion automations with Unito

 Unito is the best option for building Notion automations because it doesn’t just push data from tool to tool; it keeps everything up to date everywhere.
-That means data from another spreadsheet doesn’t become outdated the minute you export it and you can actually interact with the tasks you sync over from a project management tool.
+That means data from another spreadsheet, such as Google Sheets (which can sync to Notion) doesn’t become outdated the minute you export it and you can actually interact with the tasks you sync over from a project management tool.
 The best part?
 Building a Notion automation with Unito can be done in just a few minutes.

 Here’s how it’s done.
 In this example, you’ll see how easy it is to sync Jira issues to a Notion database.